judka-uriel/uriel-book/uriel_en.md

 one must sacrifice him by drinking all the water in order to save oneself.
-Rabbi Akiva derives this conclusion from the great principle of the Torah “Love your brother as yourself”, emphasizing that the part “as yourself” takes precedence over “love your brother”, so egoism must take precedence over altruism.
+Rabbi Akiva derives this conclusion from the great principle of the Torah “Love your brother as yourself”, emphasizing that the part “as yourself” takes precedence over “Love your brother”, so egoism must take precedence over altruism.

 We can quite agree that in ordinary life this indeed should be interpreted